Rakuten-MTSD-PAIS/BitbucketRepo-iOS/README.md

  - To validate parsing the model.
  - To check if the view model fetch data properly.

-### 👨🏻‍💻 Opinion:
+### 👨🏻‍💻 Bonus:
+ - Remove Storyboard and apply `Coordinator` pattern.
+ - Write more test cases to cover the requirements.
  - What do you think about this ViewModel?
+Share your thoughts if you find improvments in that area.

 ### Note: Do not remove `sleep(2)` statement, it's for simulating network latency.